 Anubias is native to tropical Western Africa, it is a genus of aquatic and semi-aquatic flowering plants in the family- Araceae.

-Interesting fact: The genus name is derived from the name of the Egyptian god of afterlife – Anubis.
+Interesting fact: The genus name is derived from the name of the Egyptian god of the afterlife – Anubis.
 Its scientific classification goes thus:

 - Kingdom: Plantae